-Making accurate descriptions assuming that all parameters are constant is then frequently very hard if not impossible, resulting either in very strong limitations to sample selection and experimental design or in the necessity to develop models that are able to capture this non-stationarity with reasonable effort and accuracy.
+As we show also below, a modeling approach assuming that all the interactions are constant can be misleading, sometimes leading to spurious estimations of the interactions, which can be avoided only with very strong limitations to sample selection and experimental design (when possible).

-There are examples of successful attempts to overcome this issue: for instance the introduction of temporal networks \cite{holme2012temporal} as the space in which these interactions are embedded has provided suitable methods to account for relations that are confined in time.
-More generally these network models refer to the broader literature on Hidden Markov Models \cite{ghahramani2001introduction, sewell2016latent, nystrup2017long}, where the basic assumption is that the observations come from a model whose parameters are dependent on an underlying, hidden Markovian dynamics that makes the system's state evolve in time.
-While these approaches shine when the interaction network structure is known, as is the case for instance in transportation networks \cite{gallotti2015multilayer} or interbank networks \cite{mazzarisi2020dynamic}, when the network structure is unknown its inference can be cumbersome and dictates important model selection decisions on how to characterize the hidden Markov dynamics.